Visillect/mls-dataset/README.md

 Note, that the images above are provided in hardware RGB.
 But some algorithms of colour vision, like colour-based image segmentation, may require not only the linearity of the colour space but also perceptually uniformity (at least more than a typical hardware RGB could provide).
-For that purpose, you can apply a transform to a “custom sRGB” calculated by adjusting observed  with the camera and calculated from spectral data colour coordinates of colour chart patches in a linearized sRGB space (this is not a true sRGB since the image of the colour chat, used in this experiment, was taken under diffuse halogen illumination instead of D65).
+For that purpose, you can apply a transform to a “custom sRGB” calculated by adjusting observed  with the camera and calculated from spectral data colour coordinates of colour chart patches in a linearized sRGB space (this is not a true sRGB since the image of the colour chat, used in this experiment, was taken under diffuse halogen illumination, e.g. 2HAL, instead of D65 illuminant).
 The linear part of this transform is given as

 <img src="images/matrix.png" width="520px"/>